Umno will remain strong in Pagoh, delegate says

-KUALA LUMPUR, Dec 7 ― Pagoh Umno is progressing better and has high chances of winning in the next general election, despite Tan Sri Muhyiddin Yassin’s removal from the party.
+KUALA LUMPUR, Dec 7 — Pagoh Umno is progressing better and will have high chances of winning in the next general election, despite Tan Sri Muhyiddin’s removal from the party.

 “Pagoh was seen as the benchmark of Umno supporters.
 There were hearsay that the fall of Umno in Johor begins in Pagoh, which will lead to the fall of Umno.

-Noriah said Umno had grown stronger and that there is no place for the newly formed party, which she did not name (referring to Parti Pribumi Bersatu Malaysia).
+Noriah said Umno had grown stronger and that there is no place for the newly formed party, in which she had not mentioned the name (referring to parti Pribumi Bersatu Malaysia).

 “The ‘parti bunga’ will never have a place in Pagoh as Umno will remain stonger there,” she said.